bata24/gef/docs/FAQ.md

 The variable `GEF_TEMP_DIR` is declared in `gef.py`, and can be changed if necessary.

 ## What is `install.sh`?
 This is the installer that was used before I provided `venv`/`uv`-based installation.

-This installer is now DEPRECATED.
+This installer is not recommended now, but it still works.

 Usage:
 ```